asanakoy/blog/_posts/2021-03-15-Revisiting-Resnets.md

 <br>

-In this post I will give a brief overview over the recent paper from Google Brain and UC Berkeley *Revisiting ResNets: Improved Training and Scaling Strategies*.
+In this post I will give a brief overview over the recent paper from Google Brain and UC Berkeley *[Revisiting ResNets: Improved Training and Scaling Strategies](https://arxiv.org/abs/2103.07579)*.
-Authors introduce a new family of ResNet architectures -- **ResNet-RS**.
+Authors introduce a new family of ResNet architectures-- **ResNet-RS**.

 # 🔥 Main Results
 - ResNet-RSs are 1.7x - 2.7x faster than [EfficientNets](https://arxiv.org/abs/1905.11946) on TPUs, while achieving similar or better accuracies on ImageNet.